jasonzurita/Cycle/README.md

 # Cycle

-A lightweight unidirectional flow architecture for Swift & SwiftUI applications based on learnings from [PointFree](https://www.pointfree.co).
+A lightweight unidirectional flow architecture (similar to the Elm Architecture and Redux) for Swift & SwiftUI applications based on learnings from [PointFree](https://www.pointfree.co).

 ---